 What should I expect when I work with you?

 Once you’ve agreed to the quoted price, expect to sign an Editorial Agreement that outlines the scope of the work, as well as the estimated completion date of the project.
 I do require a 50% deposit upfront before I can begin the work (if I’m booked out more than a month, you may pay 20% of the total quote to hold your spot, but the next 30% must be paid before the project start date).
 The total balance must be paid at the conclusion of the engagement, before I can release the edited manuscript.
 I will periodically send updates to let you know when I’ve started the project and keep you posted on my progress.

 What kind of books do you edit?

 I edit young adult fiction and romance, as well as middle grade.
-YA is my bread and butter; some favorites include Starfish by Akemi Dawn Bowman, One of Us Is Lying by Karen McManus, and You’ll Miss Me When I’m Gone by Rachel Lynn Solomon.
+YA is my main area of interest; some favorites include Starfish by Akemi Dawn Bowman, One of Us Is Lying by Karen McManus, and You’ll Miss Me When I’m Gone by Rachel Lynn Solomon.
 Some favorite romances include The Kiss Quotient by Helen Hoang and Evvie Drake Starts Over by Linda Holmes.
 Middle grades I adore include When You Reach Me by Rebecca Stead, The Thing About Jellyfish by Ali Benjamin, and Wonder by R. J. Palacio.
 I would love to work on manuscripts in a similar vein as these books.

 As far as genres and subjects go, I love: